Information for job seekers

 Work Match works with residents to find jobs in the borough, whether currently employed, changing a job role or looking for work.

-They also link residents of Richmond upon Thames to training opportunities and can support with employment advice, job coaching and support with applications.
+It also links residents of Richmond upon Thames to training opportunities and can support with employment advice, job coaching and support with applications.

 Eligibility